TayaV60/SimpleHTR/README.md

-# Handwritten Text Recognition with TensorFlow
+# Handwritten Text Recognition with TensorFlow - modified to recognise a Russian dataset (HKR)

+* **Update 2021/9: recognize Russian text converted to IAM-like format**
 * **Update 2021/2: recognize text on line level (multiple words)**
 * **Update 2021/1: more robust model, faster dataloader, word beam search decoder also available for Windows**
 * **Update 2020: code is compatible with TF2**